 What is Karikari Maitake?

-Karikari Maitake is a dish made by coating maitake mushrooms with starch and pan-frying them until crispy.
-"Karikari" means crispy in Japanese, and as the name suggests, this dish offers a crispy texture to maitake mushrooms that differs from simply stir-frying them.
+Karikari Maitake is a Japanese dish made by coating maitake mushrooms with starch and pan-frying them until crispy.
+"Karikari" means crispy in Japanese, and as the name suggests, this dish gives maitake mushrooms a crispy texture that differs from simply stir-frying them.
 It is quick and easy to prepare, making it perfect as a side dish to accompany your meal or as a savory snack to pair with drinks.

 Maitake mushrooms are well-suited to oil, which is why pan-fried dishes like this one and tempura are popular in Japan.
 The use of oil enhances the natural flavor of the maitake while bringing out its nutritional benefits.
 You don’t need any special Japanese ingredients to make it, so feel free to give it a try.